epsilon537/boxlambda/docs/sw_comp_picolibc.md

 - [link_cmem_boot.ld](https://github.com/epsilon537/boxlambda/blob/master/sw/components/bootstrap/link_cmem_boot.ld): For software images that boot from CMEM.
 - [link_flash_boot.ld](https://github.com/epsilon537/boxlambda/blob/master/sw/components/bootstrap/link_flash_boot.ld): For software images that boot from Flash.

 BoxLambda does not have separate linker scripts for the Arty-A7-35T and the Arty-A7-100T.
 The CMEM and DMEM sizes are passed to the linker via symbols defined by the build system.
-They are not defined inside the linker script, so the same script can be used for the Arty-A7-35T and the Arty-A7-100T.
+They are not defined inside the linker script, which means the same script can be used for the Arty-A7-35T and the Arty-A7-100T.

 ```
   #Pass linker script and picolibc specs to linker, and define __cmem_size and __dmem_size symbols.